ghudachek/Restaurant-Generator/README.md

 ## Project Description

-Will grab restaurants in a given area using the API Zomato by giving a city.
-Restaurants will show name, website link,location, and hours of operation.
-Listed restaurants can be saved to your own list and randomized to generate "where you will eat tonight?" for those who can never choose!
+Will grab restaurants in a given city using the API Zomato.
+Restaurants will show name, Zamato's rating, website link,phone, type of cuisine, location, and hours of operation.
+Listed restaurants can be saved to your own list and randomized to generate "where you will eat next?" for those who can never choose!

 ## API and Data Sample